mkathiravan/Flutter_Notes/README.md

       Datasources folder's dart files implement the repos of data layer.
 This is the actual of implementation that's get triggerd from usecases of domain layer.

+      They are the implementation of the domain layer's repo.
+Domain layer's repos are abstract classes

+   **xiv) How does presentation layer reaches to domain layer?**

+      Presentation layer does it through usecases.
+Usecases use something called callable() method in dart to reach to the repos of domain layer.